astro-datalab/digestor/docs/tutorial.rst

 ----------

-This file is based on ``/net/dl1/users/datalab/ingest_party/Tutorial.txt``, used for the Data Ingest Tutorial on 27 September 2017.
+This file is based on ``/net/dl1/users/datalab/ingest_party/Tutorial.txt``, used for the Data Ingest Tutorial on 27 September 2017, and subsequently revised 14 August 2018.

 Outline
 -------